How Much Does It Cost to Build a Website for a Small Business

 What should I budget for domain and hosting?

-Domains cost around $10–$20 per year.
-Hosting averages $10–$25/month for basic plans.
-Shopify bundles hosting into its monthly plan, starting at $39/month.
-COLAB DXB helps businesses pick hosting based on performance needs and traffic expectations.
+Domains cost around AED 49–169 per year (.com AED 49–100; .ae AED 125–169).
+Hosting averages AED 40–100/month for basic plans (shared/managed).
+Shopify bundles hosting into its monthly plan (AED 140+/month equivalent).
+COLAB DXB helps businesses pick hosting based on performance needs, traffic expectations, and UAE-optimized speed for better local rankings.

 Plus Icon